christianalfoni/christianalfoni.github.io/_posts/2014-08-15-react-js-workflow.md

 		console.log('Updating!');
 		watcher.bundle() // Create new bundle that uses the cache for high performance .pipe(source('main.js'))
+    // This is where you add uglifying etc.
 		.pipe(gulp.dest('./build/'));
 		console.log('Updated!', (Date.now() - updateStart) + 'ms');
 	})